Key Findings

 Black, Hispanic, and Native American residents are overrepresented in communities on the lower rungs of economic well-being.

-• Black Americans are more than twice as likely as non-Hispanic Whites to live in a distressed zip code, and Native Americans are more than three times as likely.
+• Black Americans are nearly three times as likely as non-Hispanic Whites to live in a distressed zip code, and Native Americans are more than three times as likely.

 • One-third of the Asian American population lives in prosperous zip codes, more than any other racial or demographic group.
 Whites follow close behind at 30 percent.